Chaska, Minnesota: Top employers

-According to the city's 2019 Comprehensive Annual Financial Report (CAFR), the top employers in the city are:
+According to the City's 2020 Comprehensive Annual Financial Report, the largest employers in the city are:

 Government

-Chaska is governed through a city council/city administrator system.
+The City of Chaska uses the council–manager form of municipal government.
 The council consists of four council members, each representing the residents of a ward that contains approximately 25% of the population of the community, and a mayor who is elected at large.
 Each council member serves a four-year term, while the mayor is elected for a two-year term.
 The city council formulates city policy and the city administrator and staff are responsible for city administration.
 In 2019, the mayor was Mark Windschitl, and the council members were: Jon Grau (Ward I), Taylor Hubbard (Ward II), McKayla Hatfield (Ward III), and Mike Huang (Ward IV).

-Chaska is located in Minnesota's 3rd congressional district, represented by Dean Phillips, a Democrat.
+Chaska is located in Minnesota's 6th congressional district, represented by Tom Emmer, a Republican.

-In State Government, Chaska is represented by Greg Boe, State Representative for District 47-B, and Julia Coleman, State Senator for District 47.
+For representation in the Minnesota Legislature, Chaska is part of Minnesota Senate district 48 and divided into two districts, 48A and 48B, for the Minnesota House.
+As of June 2025 the senator is Julie Coleman (Republican) and the two representatives are Jim Nash (Republican) for district 48A and Lucy Rehm (DFL) for 48B.

 Politics

-After circa 1995 Republicans won presidential elections in the city.
 In the 2016 United States presidential election in Minnesota, Donald Trump won the city by three points.
 In the 2020 United States presidential election in Minnesota, turnout increased from 2016 and Democrat Joe Biden won the city by nine points.

 Education

-Children attend the Eastern Carver County School District (public).
-The school district used to be called District 112, but the name was changed when the district expanded.
+Chaska is located in the Eastern Carver County Schools district (Independent School District 112).
 Elementary schools located in Chaska include Clover Ridge Elementary, Jonathan Elementary, and La Academia Spanish Immersion.
 The District 112 middle schools, all of which are in Chaska, are Chaska Middle School East, Chaska Middle School West, and Pioneer Ridge Middle School.
 Chaska High School and Chanhassen High School are the district's two high schools.

 Southwest Christian High School, which is a private high school, is also in Chaska.
 Several private grade schools are also in town, including St. John's Lutheran Church and School, and Guardian Angels Catholic School.